ngrx/platform/projects/ngrx.io/content/guide/store/walkthrough.md

 ## Tutorial

-1. Generate a new project using StackBlitz <live-example name="ngrx-start" noDownload></live-example> and create a folder named `book-list` inside `app` folder.
-We will be using it soon to hold our book list component.
+1. Generate a new project using StackBlitz <live-example name="ngrx-start" noDownload></live-example> and create a folder named `book-list` inside the `app` folder.
+This folder is used to hold the book list component later in the tutorial.
 For now, let's start with adding a file named `books.model.ts` to reference different aspects of a book in the book list.

 <code-example header="src/app/book-list/books.model.ts" path="store-walkthrough/src/app/book-list/books.model.ts">
 </code-example>

-2. Right click on the `app` folder, create a state management folder `state`, and within the new folder, name a new file `books.actions.ts` to describe the book actions.
+2. Right click on the `app` folder to create a state management folder `state`.
+Within the new folder, create a new file `books.actions.ts` to describe the book actions.
 Book actions include the book list retrieval, and the add and remove book actions.

 <code-example header="src/app/state/books.actions.ts" path="store-walkthrough/src/app/state/books.actions.ts">
 </code-example>